Wrapped Mantle (WMNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Mantle Historical Price

-According to the latest data gathered on Wrapped Mantle live price page, the current price of Wrapped Mantle is 0.736691USD.
-The circulating supply of Wrapped Mantle(WMNT) is 20.45M WMNT , giving it a market capitalization of $15.07M.
+According to the latest data gathered on Wrapped Mantle live price page, the current price of Wrapped Mantle is 0.730776USD.
+The circulating supply of Wrapped Mantle(WMNT) is 20.00M WMNT , giving it a market capitalization of $14.62M.

 The Wrapped Mantle Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WMNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.